palaiole13/promptstability/README.md

         raise e
     return response['message']['content']

-# Instantiate the analysis class using Ollama’s annotation function
+# Instantiate the analysis class using Ollama’s annotation function (Note on warnings: Pegasus comes with automated warning about model weights, which you can ignore)
 psa_ollama = PromptStabilityAnalysis(annotation_function=annotate_ollama, data=example_data)

 # Run intra-prompt stability analysis using the method `intra_pss`